lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 receiver will Abort the transmission.
 It can also Abort when the Inactivity timer has expired.

 #### ACK-on-error
 The ACK-on-error is similar to the ACK-Always procedure, the difference is that in ACK-on-error the ACK is not sent at the end of each window but only when there is an error.
-In Ack-on-error mode, the retransmission timer expiration will be considered as a positive acknowledgment, it is set when receiving an All-0 or an All-1 fragment.
+In ACK-on-error mode, the retransmission timer expiration will be considered as a positive acknowledgment, it is set when receiving an All-0 or an All-1 fragment.
 If there are no more fragments then the fragmentation is finished.

 When the All-1 last fragment is sent and the correct MIC have been received an ACK is sent to confirms the end of the correct transmission.
 If the retransmission timer expires an All-1 empty request the last ACK that MUST be sent to complete the fragmentation transmission.